 The challenges of augmented reality in the cloud

-Among the biggest challenges that the augmented reality technology represents, one of the most important is how to make the transition between a world in which all knowledge is manually searched and captured as a text, to a new environment where everything can be captured visually.
+One of the biggest challenges for augmented realittechnology implementation is how to make the transition between a world in which all knowledge is manually searched and captured as a text (for example when googling), to a new environment where everything can be captured visually.

 The biggest obstacles to mass adoption of AR